Best PC gaming headsets 2023: the top wired and wireless headsets

 How we test:

-Whenever I get a gaming headset in for testing, I look out for three keys things: comfort, good quality audio and a good quality microphone.
+Whenever we get a gaming headset in for testing, we look out for three keys things: comfort, good quality audio and a good quality microphone.
 The former can be very subjective.
 Everyone has a different shaped and sized head, and what's comfortable for one person may be a head-pinching nightmare vice for someone else.
-To test comfort levels, I simply try to wear a headset for as long as possible.
-The longer I can wear one without it pressing down on the top of my head or pinching my jaw bone, the better.
+To test comfort levels, we simply try to wear a headset for as long as possible.
+The longer it lasts without pressing down on skulls and pinching jaw bones, the better.

 Gaming headset FAQ